Andreas Miaoulis: Role in the Greek War of Independence

 In 1824, after the conquest of Psara by the Turks, he commanded the Greek forces which prevented the further progress of the Sultan's fleet, though at the cost of the loss of many fire ships and men.
 But in the same year he was unable to prevent the Egyptian forces from occupying Navarino, though he harassed them with some success.
 In 1825 he succeeded in carrying stores and reinforcements into Missolonghi, when it was besieged for the third time, though he could not avert its fall.
 In order to save Missolonghi, he attempted to disrupt the sea communications of the Egyptian forces.
-In this he failed owing to the enormous disproportion of the two squadrons in the siege and strength of the ships.
+He failed, owing to the enormous disproportion of the two squadrons in the siege and strength of the ships.

-As the war went on, the naval power of the Greeks diminished, partly owing to the penury of their treasury and partly to the growth of piracy in the anarchy of the Eastern Mediterranean.
-He continued to be the naval chief of the Greeks until the former Royal Navy officer Thomas Cochrane entered their service in 1827.
+As the war went on, the naval power of the Greeks diminished, partly owing to the diminishing funds of their treasury and partly to the growth of piracy in the Eastern Mediterranean.
+He continued as the leader of the Greek navy until the former Royal Navy officer Thomas Cochrane took on the role in 1827.
 Miaoulis then retired in order to leave the British officer free to act as commander.

 Triumphant welcome to Andreas Miaoulis in Hydra by Aimilios Prosalentis.

-When Miaoulis retired to make room for Cochrane, the conduct of the struggle had really passed into the hands of the Great Powers.
+When Miaoulis retired to make room for Cochrane, the control of the struggle had passed into the hands of the Great Powers.
 When independence had been obtained, Miaoulis in his old age was entangled in the civil conflicts of his country, as an opponent of Kapodistrias and the Russian Party, he seized some of the principal ships of the Greek fleet at Poros in August 1831, including the Hellas, and destroyed them during the counter-attack of the Russian fleet.

-He was one of the deputation sent to invite King Otto to accept the crown of Greece, and was made rear-admiral and then vice-admiral by him.
+He was one of the delegates sent to invite King Otto to accept the crown of Greece, and was made rear-admiral and then vice-admiral by him.
 Otto also awarded him with the Grand Cross of the Order of the Redeemer.

 Death and legacy

-Miaoulis died on 24 June 1835 at Athens.
+Miaoulis died on 24 June 1835 in Athens.

-He was buried in Piraeus near the tomb of Themistocles, the founder of the ancient Athenian Navy.
+He was initially buried in Piraeus, near the tomb of Themistocles, the founder of the ancient Athenian Navy.
+In 1993, the bones were moved to the island of Hydra, where they are now buried under a large bronze statue of Miaouli that overlooks the port below.
 His heart rests in an urn at the Ministry of Commercial Navy.

 The Hellenic Navy named a cruiser, the Navarchos Miaoulis, after him in 1879.

 His son, Athanasios, was a high-ranking military officer who served as Prime Minister of Greece between 1857 and 1862.

 A big festival, called Miaoulute, takes place in Hydra every year the weekend closest to 21 June, to honor Admiral Miaoulis, a most important man of the Greek Revolution in 1821.